peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 **Add Context to Profiles**

 Profiles provide us with a granular way of managing important context files.
-Lets take a look at how we add those to specific Profiles.
+Lets take a look at how we add context files to specific Profiles.

 **Task 11**

-In your current directory I create a new file, called "project-standards.md" (dont worry, you can leave this empty).
+In your current directory I create a new file, called **"project-standards.md"** (dont worry, you can leave this empty).
 Then add it to your local context usig the following command:

 ```
 > /context add project-standards.md